FREE STANDARD SHIPPING ON ALL PRODUCTS WITHIN THE 48 STATES.

 These reactions are caused by the accumulation of acetaldehyde, a toxic byproduct of alcohol metabolism, due to genetic variations in the alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH) enzymes.

 The majority of alcohol is metabolized in the body through a two-step process involving the ADH and ALDH enzymes.
-In the first step, ADH converts ethanol (the chemical in alcohol) to acetaldehyde—a toxic substance.
-Acetaldehyde is usually short-lived because it rapidly transforms into acetate.
+In the first step, ADH converts ethanol (the chemical in alcohol) to acetaldehyde — a toxic substance.
 Then, acetaldehyde is further metabolized to acetate by ALDH, rendering it harmless.

 Genetic variations in the ADH1B, ADH1C, and ALDH2 genes can affect the rate of these reactions, leading to an accumulation of acetaldehyde and resulting in the symptoms of alcohol intolerance.